-- Add to project button the selected elements (macros or device templates) from Online Database are added to the project library.
-The elements are saved in the project file and can be viewed in the Library Box (sect.
+- Add to project button the selected blocks (macros or device templates) from Online Database are added to the project library.
+The blocks are saved in the project file and can be viewed in the Library Box (sect.
 2.4) in the Project Macros (sect.
-6.3) area. - Import button [TM] the selected elements are added from a file in the project library. - Export button [□] the selected elements from the project library are saved as files under the specified path.
+6.3) area. - Import button TM the selected blocks are added from a file in the project library. - Export button the selected blocks from the project library are saved as files under the specified path.